-The Plan has received a determination letter from the Internal Revenue Service dated June 10, 2014, stating that the Plan and related trust, as then designed, were in compliance with the applicable requirements of the Internal Revenue Code and therefore not subject to tax.
-The Plan has been amended since receiving the determination letter.
-However, the Plan Administrator believes that the Plan and related trust are currently designed and being operated in compliance with the applicable requirements of the Internal Revenue Code.
+The Plan has received a determination letter from the Internal Revenue Service dated June 10, 2014, stating that the Plan and related trust, as then designed, were in compliance with the applicable requirements of the IRC and therefore not subject to tax.
+The Plan Administrator believes that the Plan and related trust are currently designed and being operated in compliance with the applicable requirements of the IRC.